groq/groqflow/docs/user_guide.md

 Keras models built with `groqit()` return an instance of `class KerasModelWrapper(GroqModel)`, which is the same as a `GroqModel` except:
  - `KerasModelWrapper` is a callable object, similar to `tf.keras.Model` (i.e., `__call__()` executes the model's call function)
  - Tensors returned by `KerasModelWrapper` will be of type `tf.Tensor`

+scikit-learn and xgboost models built with `groqit()` return an instance of `class HummingbirdWrapper(GroqModel)`, which is the same as a `GroqModel` except:
+ - There is a `predict` method returning estimator/classifier results mimicking the `predict` method of scikit-learn
+ - There is a `predict_proba` method returning probabilities mimicking the `predict_proba` method of scikit-learn
+ - The `run` method returns two outputs corresponding to the results of `predict` and `predict_proba`.
+ - Tensors returned by `GroqModel` are of type `numpy.ndarray`

 ---